Bajortski/bajortski.github.io/statuses.md

 You’re not Nonsense at all, are you, ghostie?
 You wouldn’t want so many words if you were.
 Every day I wake up a little more linear, a little less lost, and one day I’ll be one of the women who says ‘I had the most charming dream,’ and I’ll mean it.
 You're pretty when you cry.
+The wizard needs food badly!
+So tell me, have you seen my comb?
+You are lucky!
+Full moon tonight.
+[TODO: Change script in everything that leverages this list to remove anything in square brackets so I can add attributions.]